 Culebra, Puerto Rico

 One of the wettest places on the planet, Kauai packs its mountains with unending greenery, punctuated by a dozen epic waterfalls.
-This makes it every bit as lush and exotic as Tahiti, but at a fraction of the flight time.
+This makes the island every bit as lush and exotic as Tahiti but at a fraction of the flight time.
 Worth the splurge, a helicopter tour of the Na Pali Coast — where Jurassic Park was filmed — shows visitors more highlights than they could see in a week of hiking.

 Elizabeth Islands, Massachusetts

 Just south of Cape Cod lie the Elizabeth Islands of Massachusetts, including Penikese and Cuttyhunk, two of the only inhabited islands in the bunch not owned by the Forbe family.
 Cutthyunk, in particular, still exudes British flavor, carried over from 1602 when it was the first British settlement on the new coast.

 Experience it at Avalon Inn, one of the few choices when overnighting.
 To see more of the neighboring isles, book a day cruise to explore beaches and see wild harbor, harp and gray seals.